-Heavy metals testing is used to screen for or to diagnose heavy metal poisoning in those who may have been acutely or chronically exposed to one or more heavy metals and to monitor excessive metal concentrations in those who work with various heavy metals.
+Heavy metals testing is used to screen for or diagnose heavy metal poisoning in those who may have been acutely or chronically exposed to one or more heavy metals, and to monitor excessive metal concentrations in those who work with various heavy metals.
 Such occupations include construction work, mining, radiator repair shops, and firing ranges.
-Our laboratory offers several different groupings that are specific for either blood or urine.
+Our laboratory offers several different groupings that are specific for either hair or urine.

-A worker’s exposure to hazardous materials on the job can be unknowingly brought back to a person’s home; heavy metals such as lead dust, concrete crusted clothing and variety of oils, greases and solvents can all be unintentionally poisoning the employee and/or their family.
-All companies should have safety policies and these should be followed at all time.
+A worker’s exposure to hazardous materials on the job can be unknowingly brought back to a person’s home.
+Heavy metals such as lead dust, concrete crusted clothing, and a variety of oils, greases, and solvents can all unintentionally poison the employee and/or their family.
+All companies should have safety policies and these should be followed at all times.

-Lead - Occupational exposure to lead is one of the most prevalent overexposures.
-Industries with high potential exposures include construction work, most smelter operations, radiator repair shops, and firing ranges.
+Occupational exposure to lead is one of the most prevalent overexposures.
+Industries with high potential exposure include construction work, most smelter operations, radiator repair shops, and firing ranges.

-Zinc - found in cells throughout the body and is essential to a healthy life.
+Zinc is found in cells throughout the body and is essential to a healthy life.
 It helps the immune system fight off bacteria and viruses.
+In fact, zinc deficiency can cause hair loss, diarrhea, eye and skin sores, and loss of appetite.
 However, excessive amounts of zinc can cause nausea, vomiting, loss of appetite, stomach cramps, diarrhea, and headaches.
-Zinc deficiency can cause hair loss, diarrhea, eye

-Mercury - Common sources of mercury exposure include mining, production, and transportation of mercury, as well as mining and refining of gold and silver ores.
+Common sources of mercury exposure include the mining, production, and transportation of mercury, as well as mining and refining of gold and silver ores.
 High mercury exposure results in

-Chromium -a steely-gray, lustrous brittle metal.
-Chromium, although required in small amounts to help regulate sugar and lipid metabolism, it can be toxic in greater amounts and can be recognized as a human carcinogen.
+Chromium is a steely-gray, lustrous, brittle metal.
+Chromium, although required in small amounts to help regulate sugar and lipid metabolism, can be toxic in greater amounts and is recognized as a human carcinogen.

 Commonly Ordered Heavy Metals Testing

-- Lead/Cadmium Panel (OSHA): Blood Lead/ZPP and Cadmium, Urine Beta 2-Microglobulin and Cadmium
+- Lead/Cadmium panel (OSHA): Urine Beta 2-Microglobulin and Cadmium

 - 1. Lithium